lNyctophilia/DoodleJumpClone/README.md

 ---

 **🎯 Objective**
-- **Tilt or swipe** to move your character left/right and bounce on platforms!
+- **Swipe** to move your character left/right and bounce on platforms!
 - **Climb higher:** Each jump increases your score.
-- **Avoid enemies & obstacles:** One wrong step, and it's game over!
-- **Survive as long as possible:** The higher you go, the faster the difficulty increases!

 ---